rrvt/MakeApp/README.md

 ## Update

+### Update 2/15/21

+Fixed Backup date preparation to use 2 digit year instead of century.
+Worked last year due to coincidence (ugh!!!).

+### Update 2/7/21

+Updated Library for CodeGen and RWracesDB, updated icons on toolbar.

+### Update 1/24/21

+Toolbar icons had a background color that was not the same as the toolbar.
+Firgured out how to fix that.
+Then since I had to start over with the icon pictures I chose new icons to represent the actions.
+Modified the help file accordingly.

+Also created an Icon directory in this project to hold the original file containing the icon.
+It may be a jpg, png or other image file.
+Then the file is worked over to get a jpg file in the 16 x 15 relative dimension format and the background changed to match the window toolbar.
+This file is then saved.
+Any toolbar may use the modified image in their toolbar by changing the size to 16 x 15 pixels, copied and pasted onto the toolbar bmp file.
+There is also a ColorTable in the Icon file that includes the background color (index 255).
+The ColorTable should be loaded into photoshop toolbar page before modifying the toolbar.

 ## Update 1/19/21

 Updated the MakeApp section of the readme.
 MakeApp is now more or less complete.
 It produces a new